Computer-Aided Design of VLSI Circuits

 These researchers use MSI supercomputing resources to solve problems in the domain of computer-aided analysis and optimization of VLSI designs.
 Specifically, the projects will address two problems described below.

 - Electromigration-aware power delivery network analysis: Electromigration has become a serious reliability issue while designing VLSI circuits in current technologies.
-There is a growing need to accurately model the effects of electromigration, which is critical in the design of the VLSI circuits.
-Current models for electromigration in interconnects are simple and inaccurate, and we would like to develop accurate yet computationally efficient electromigration model for the interconnects (metal wires), and further apply the model to analyze the power delivery network on chip which typically has tens of thousands of metal wires.
+There is a growing need to accurately model the effects of electromigration and then use this model within the design flow of VLSI circuits.
+Current models for electromigration are simple and inaccurate, and these researchers aim to come up with electromigration model for the interconnects (metal wires) in the power delivery network that is computationally efficient while physically accurate, and further apply the model to analyze the power delivery network, which typically has hundreds of thousands of metal wires for a single chip.
+Electromigration is also intimately linked with on-chip residual stress due to CTE mismatches between various constituents of the chip, as well as the stress build-up due to the gradient of atomic concentration.
+The goal of this project is to analyze the impact of these effects.

 Return to this PI's main page.